Yuvraj Singh's wife Hazel Keech opens up about her battle with depression-See post

-New Delhi: Ace cricketer Yuvraj Singh's wife Hazel Keech, has opened up about her battle with depression, bulimia as she took up the 10-year challenge.
-A lot of Bollywood celebs have taken up the challenge and shared their 10-year-old pictures.
+New Delhi: Ace cricketer Yuvraj Singh's wife Hazel Keech, opened up about her battle with depression, bulimia on social media.
+The actress shared her 10-year-old picture and penned her story.

-Hazel Keech shared her then and now image with a caption that read, “Here is my #10yearchallenge.
+Hazel shared her then and now image with a caption that read, “Here is my #10yearchallenge.
 22 years on the right VS almost 32 years on the left.... and how far I’ve come!
 I was battling depression, starving myself, had bulimia, dyed my hair dark and kept it long trying to fit in a please everyone around me but hiding all the pain with a smile and joke so no one knew.
 Today, i can confidently talk about what I’ve gone through, i dont care what others think of me, i finally had the courage to cut my hair, i dont try and fit in anymore and i am happier, healthier and more at peace with myself than i ever imagined i could be!
 Wahooo #personalcelebration thanks whoever started the 10 year challenge.”

 Here is my #10yearchallenge 22 years on the right VS almost 32 years on the left.... and how far I’ve come!
 I was battling depression, starving myself, had bulimia, dyed my hair dark and kept it long trying to fit in a please everyone around me but hiding all the pain with a smile and joke so no one knew.
 Today, i can confidently talk about what I’ve gone through, i dont care what others think of me, i finally had the courage to cut my hair, i dont try and fit in anymore and i am happier, healthier and more at peace with myself than i ever imagined i could be!
 Wahooo #personalcelebration thanks whoever started the 10 year challenge